OliverW147/Minecraft-Redstone-Computer/README.md

 - **Clock**: The computer operates with a slow clock speed of 36 seconds per cycle, reflecting the limitations of Minecraft Redstone in terms of processing speed.
 - **Branching**: Supports both conditional and unconditional jumps based on comparison results, allowing for simple control flow in programs.
-- **Cache**: Stores the last operation result for easy retrieval, optimizing program execution.
+- **Cache**: Stores the last operation result for easy retrieval, optimising program execution.
 - **Operations**: The ALU supports several basic operations, including arithmetic (ADD, SUBTRACT) and logical operations (AND, OR, XOR, NOT).
 - **Fibonacci Sequence Example**: As a demonstration of the computer’s capabilities, the Fibonacci sequence was implemented with instructions to load values, perform operations, and store results in memory.

 ## Performance Considerations

 - **Clock Speed**: Due to the large number of Redstone components, the clock cycle is relatively slow, and performance is limited to basic operations.
-- **Space Optimization**: The use of the ALU design from **n00b_asaurus** and the program counter modification allowed for significant space-saving, making the build more compact and faster.
+- **Space Optimisation**: The use of the ALU design from **n00b_asaurus** and the program counter modification allowed for significant space-saving, making the build more compact and faster.

 ## Acknowledgements